RedExpertAlliance/katacoda-scenarios/oci-course/oci-confluent-kafka/intro.md

-In this scenario we will learn how to deploy Confluent Kafka Community Edition and Enterprise Edition on top of Oracle Cloud Infraestructure.
+In this scenario we will learn how to deploy Kafka - Confluent Community Edition and Enterprise Edition on top of Oracle Cloud Infraestructure.
-Confluent is the leader company on Kafka, and its offering includes the possibility to install their software on your own infrastructure.
-But not only that, but a set of terraform plans has been created and validdated to deploy their platform on top of OCI.
+Confluent's Kafka offering is the leader in the market, which includes the possibility to install their software on your own infrastructure.
+But not only that, but a set of terraform plans has been created and validated to deploy their platform on top of OCI.

 The information of those terraform plans can be found here: https://blogs.oracle.com/cloud-infrastructure/confluent-platform-now-validated-on-oracle-cloud-infrastructure

-And the github repo is this one: https://github.com/oracle-quickstart/oci-confluent
+And the github repo is this one: https://github.com/oracle-quickstart/oci-confluent **(All credits on the Terraform Plans to the contributors of this github repo https://github.com/oracle-quickstart/oci-confluent) **

 Kafka is conformed by many components:
 - Brokers